 The School will facilitate the discussion, provide advice and guide the recommendations and production of the action plan by the trainee.

 There will be no punitive measures taken as a result of the support meetings and trainees will be given every opportunity to meet the requirements of the programme.
 However, should the activities in the action plan not be met within the required timescales, then a further review of progression will be necessary.

 Continued and sustained failure to meet the required targets may result in the trainee being referred to the School’s Training Management Panel, at which point the feasibility of their continuation on the programme will be considered.

 How they are conducted

-Progression support meetings are conducted remotely via Skype or MS Teams.
-If either of these platforms are not available to trainees and/or training officers, a teleconference call can be conducted.
-Trainees and/or training officers should notify the School that they will require a teleconference call, when they are contacted to confirm a date/other arrangements.
-Trainees and training officers must respond promptly when asked for dates of their availability, so that a suitable date can be arranged as soon as possible after the MRP outcomes are confirmed.
+Progression support meetings are conducted remotely via MS Teams.
+If this platform is not available to trainees and/or Training Officers, a teleconference call can be conducted.
+Trainees and/or Training Officers should notify the School that they will require a teleconference call, when they are contacted to confirm a date/other arrangements.
+Trainees and Training Officers must respond promptly when asked for dates of their availability, so that a suitable date can be arranged as soon as possible after the Midterm Review of Progression outcomes are confirmed.